partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 This section proceed in four steps:
 - Section [WINDOWED Clause](#WINDOWED-Clause) explains the core PartiQL WINDOWED structure and the binding tuples created by `WINDOWED` clause.
-- Section [Operations on Partition](#Operations-Over-Partition) explains how to perform operations over the produced partition data.
+- Section [Operating on WINDOWED Clause Output](#Operating-on-WINDOWED-Clause-Output) explains how to perform operations over the produced partition data.
 - Section [SQL Compatibility](#SQL-Compatibility) shows that SQL's window functions can be explained by PartiQL's `WINDOWED` clause and expressions.